didi/cube-ui/document/components/docs/en-US/tab-bar.md

 - CubeTabBar

-  This method works when the instance's `show-slider` property is set to true.
+  This method works when the instance's `showSlider` property is set to true.

   | Method name | Description | Parameter Type |
   | - | - | - |